- Children's Program

 Luciano Aimar was born in Italy and began studying ballet at age nine at the Teatro Nuovo in Turin.
 He then traveled to Paris, where he studied at both the Peter Goss Dance School and Carolyn Carson Dance School.
-He returned to Turin to dance with the Teatro Nuovo as part of the corps de ballet and did his first solo in their production of Coppelia.
+He returned to Turin to dance with the Teatro Nuovo as part of the corps de ballet, performing his first solo in their production of Coppélia.

-From 1992 to1996, Aimar was a developer and instructor of dance therapy programs, working with individuals with Down’s syndrome, mental illness, and blindness.
-He also developed a special program for children (ages one to three) born and living in prisons, as well as a group for women cancer survivors.
-In addition to his work in special education, Aimar taught ballet to children age seven to 12 at the Centro Studi Danza e Movimento in Florence, Italy.
+From 1992 to 1996, Aimar developed and instructed dance therapy programs, working with individuals with Down syndrome, mental illness, and blindness.
+He also developed a special program for children ages one to three, born and living in prisons, and for female cancer survivors.
+In addition to his work in special education, Aimar taught ballet to children ages seven to twelve at the Centro Studi Danza e Movimento in Florence, Italy.
 He was chosen as team manager and coach for the Italian team at the First Children’s Dance Festival in Seoul, South Korea.

-In 1997, Aimar moved to the United States where he worked as volunteer at the Perkins School for Blind in Watertown, Massachusetts as a dance therapy instructor.
-After his volunteer work, he moved to the Creative Movement and Arts Center in Needham, Massachusetts as teacher and program director, where he successfully developed programs for children ages three months to seven years.
+In 1997, Aimar moved to the United States where he worked as a volunteer at the Perkins School for the Blind in Watertown, Massachusetts as a dance therapy instructor.
+After his volunteer work, he joined the Creative Movement and Arts Center in Needham, Massachusetts as a teacher and program director, where he successfully developed programs for children ages three months to seven years.